 CPAs in education perform financial management and reporting functions for their organizations.
 Some CPAs wish to teach others about accounting practices, and these professionals may also be found in the education industry.

 Many of Wiley’s Instructors are university professors (and CPAs) who have a passion for preparing the next generation of accounting professionals.

 Wondering what jobs you can get with a CPA license?
-Discover CPA jobs you didn’t know about.
+Discover the top alternative careers for accountants.

-NASBA (National Association of State Boards of Accountancy) notes the five reasons to become a CPA are prestige and respect, career development, career security, job satisfaction, and money and benefits.
+NASBA (National Association of State Boards of Accountancy) notes the 5 reasons to become a CPA are prestige and respect, career development, career security, job satisfaction, and money and benefits.